Temple Butte

-A closer view of Chuar and Temple Buttes.

 Trails

 The Tanner Trail from Desert View, Arizona down to the Colorado River, follows the west ridgeline of Tanner Canyon, and has numerous views looking due-north to Temple Butte.
 The trail ends at a viewpoint on the upper surfaces of a Redwall Limestone ridge.
 The Redwall Limestone is seen prominently below the East Rim, and is the cliff-forming shelf upon which the redbeds of the Supai Group accumulate.

 Geology

 The prominence of Temple Butte is composed of the upper unit of the Supai Group, ("redbeds"), the cliff-former, Esplanade Sandstone.
 The entire prominence is a much eroded, cliff remainder of the Esplanade, but the four units of the Supai Group, are compact, in an approximate north-south direction, with a large-pyramid-shape at the north, a pointed-pyramid at the south, and an eroded saddle in between.

 The Supai Group sits on the platform, upper surface of the Redwall Limestone, on Cambrian rock units below.
 Another upper platform of the cliff-forming Muav Limestone, underlies the Redwall.
 (It is a double-platform rock unit.)
 The slopes of colorful Bright Angel Shale are below.
 And below that are the short cliffs of Tapeats Sandstone, (typically bordering gorges and the Colorado River), famous for making the Tonto Platform, above the 1,000-million year old Great Unconformity of lost time, and eroded rock units.

 The east strike (section) of the Butte Fault is on the west side of Temple Butte.
 The west section of the Butte Fault is the East Kaibab Monocline.
 The Butte Fault sections are north-south trending, and are part of the uplift of the Kaibab Plateau.